Off-Campus Housing

 - Visit Potential Accommodations: Always visit a place before committing to ensure it meets your needs and standards.

-- Ask Questions: Don’t hesitate to inquire about anything that’s unclear regarding the lease or living conditions, including maintenance procedures and emergency contacts.
+- Ask Questions: Don’t hesitate to inquire about anything unclear regarding the lease or living conditions, including maintenance procedures and emergency contacts.

 - Trust Your Instincts: If something feels off about a situation or a landlord, trust your gut and continue your search until you find a suitable living arrangement.